PrefectHQ/prefect/docs/concepts/deployments.md

   definitions: null
 ```

+!!! note "Editing deployment.yaml"
+    Note the big **DO NOT EDIT** comment in `deployment.yaml`: In practice, anything in this block can be freely edited _before_ running `prefect deployment apply` to create the deployment on the API.

+    That said, we recommend editing most of these fields in the Prefect UI for convenience.

 ## Create a deployment

 To create a deployment from an existing flow script, there are two steps:

-1. Build the deployment manifest and `deployment.yaml` files.
+1. Build the deployment manifest and `deployment.yaml` files, which includes uploading your flow to its configured storage location.
 1. Create the deployment on the API.

 ### Build deployment